 - Mucous membranes – Move your horse’s lips so that you can see his gums, you should check both the top and bottom gums and they should look moist and by pink in color.

-- Capillary refill – Firmly place a finger on your horse’s gum, when you release your finger count the number of seconds it takes to return to it’s normal pink colour.
+- Capillary refill – Firmly place a finger on your horse’s gum, when you release your finger count the number of seconds it takes to return to its normal pink color.

 Other important signs to gauge your horse’s health